ULHPC/ulhpc-docs/docs/development/build-tools/easybuild.md

 * [the official instructions](http://easybuild.readthedocs.io/en/latest/Installation.html).

-What is important for the installation of Easybuild are the following variables:
+What is important for the installation of EasyBuild are the following variables:

 * `EASYBUILD_PREFIX`: where to install **local** modules and software, _i.e._ `$HOME/.local/easybuild`
 * `EASYBUILD_MODULES_TOOL`: the type of [modules](http://modules.sourceforge.net/) tool you are using, _i.e._ `LMod` in this case